-While the average operating temperature of a hard drive is around 5-50 degree Celsius (°C), the ideal temperature is presumed to be 25°C to 40°C. Also, temperature anywhere around 41°C to 50°C is considered acceptable.
+While the average operating temperature of a hard drive is around 5-50°C, the ideal temperature is presumed to be 25°C to 40°C. Also, temperature anywhere around 41°C to 50°C is considered acceptable.

-Anything below the ideal and the acceptable temperature for an extended period can have a severe impact on the hard drive and the system, which can ultimately lead to the following issues:
+Anything above the ideal and the acceptable temperature for an extended period can have a severe impact on the hard drive and the system, which can ultimately lead to the following issues:

-Before we head to the fixes, here are a few reasons as to why a hard drive may overheat:
+Before we head to the fixes, here are a few reasons that may cause hard drive overheating: